jasjeetsuri/B2C-IEF-Custom-Policies/saml_readme.md

 ### 2.2 Upload the certificate

-Whether you have a valid certificate issued by certificate authority, or aself-signed certificate, you need to upload the certificate to the Azure AD B2C Policy Keys area.
+Whether you have a valid certificate issued by certificate authority, or a self-signed certificate, you need to upload the certificate to the Azure AD B2C Policy Keys area.
 To do so:

 1. Go to your Azure AD B2C tenant.
 Click **Settings > Identity Experience Framework > Policy Keys**.